 And to wrap this up,

 This list doesn’t reflect even 1% of amazingly interesting facts about the Armenian culture.
 It’s rich, flavorful, sometimes surprising, leaving room to think.
-There are yet tons of things for you to learn about Armenia and discover yourself in Armenia like the fact that Armenians have big noses and doing a nose surgery in Armenia is quite popular, actually.
+There are yet tons of things for you to learn about Armenia.
+Like the fact that Armenians have big noses and doing a nose surgery in Armenia is quite popular, actually.
 You can also do dental implant in Armenia at an affordable cost.
 Apart anything else, Armenians also love animals.
 Check my post on dog adoption in Armenia if you want to go back to your country with a puppy.
 So whatever you find interesting, exciting and mind-blowing, please share with me on Instagram or Twitter, with #ArmeniaTravelTips.

 Featured image credits: Antimion on Wikimedia Commons (CC)